-Management is responsible for the preparation of financial statements that give a true and fair view in accordance with IFRSs, and compliance with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended), Federal Decree-Law No. (7), (8) of 2017 on Value Added Tax (VAT) and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of financial statements that give a true and fair view in accordance with IFRSs, and compliance with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended), and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
 The management and those charged with governance are responsible for overseeing the company's financial reporting process.
+U.A.E.